Rates of estimation for high-dimensional multi-reference alignment: Minimax lower bounds

 \section{Minimax lower bounds}

 In this section, we show the minimax lower bounds of Theorems \ref{thm:highnoise} and \ref{thm:lownoise}.
-The lower bounds will be implied by estimation of the Fourier phases $\phi_k(\theta^*)$ only, even when the Fourier magnitudes $r_k(\theta^*)$ are equal and known.
-Fixing any $r>0$, consider the parameter space
+The lower bounds will be implied by estimation of the Fourier phases $\phi_k(\theta^*)$ only, even when the Fourier magnitudes $r_k(\theta^*)$ are known.
+Fix any $\beta \in [0,\frac{1}{2})$, and consider the parameter space

-The main result of this section is the following minimax lower bound over $\cP(r)$, which is valid for any noise level $\sigma^2>0$ and interpolates between the low-noise and high-noise regimes.
+The main result of this section is the following minimax lower bound over $\cP_\beta$, which is valid for any noise level $\sigma^2>0$ and interpolates between the low-noise and high-noise regimes.